 People come to church for a variety of pastoral reasons: to heal, to find community, or to mark one of life's milestones.
 At these times, the church can be a source of strength and stability.
-If you have a particular pastoral need or concern, please inform our rector, deacons, or one of our lay leaders.
+If you have a particular pastoral need or concern, please Fr.
+Ethan or one of our lay leaders.

-Couples wishing to get married at St. Helena's / Santa Elena should consult with Fr.
+Couples wishing to get married at St. Helena's should consult with Fr.
 Ethan for a preliminary conversation well in advance of the wedding date.
 The Episcopal Diocese of Chicago usually requires three sessions of pre-marital counseling prior to the wedding.

 Renewal of Marriage Vows

-Couples that wish to renew their marriage vows may ask Fr.
+Couples that wish to observe a special wedding anniversary or renew their marriage vows may ask Fr.
 Ethan to include this ceremony in the principal Mass on Sunday.
-It is appropriate that children and other family members attend and participate in the renewal of vows in order to support the couple in their life together.
+It is appropriate that children and other family members attend and participate in the ritual in order to support the couple in their life together.

 The blessing of a home is a recognition that God is present with us not only in church, but in the many places we live our lives.
 Fr.
 Ethan is happy to come to your home to offer God's blessing and protection.